coder/exectrace/README.md

 Things you'll need to get started:

 - Root access, `CAP_SYS_ADMIN` or `CAP_BPF`.
-  - protip: you can use `go run -exec sudo ./cmd/program` to compile a program and start it with `sudo`)
+  - tip: you can use `go run -exec sudo ./cmd/program` to compile a program and start it with `sudo`
 - A `clang` compiler.
 The eBPF program is compiled on demand.
   - You'll also need to know the executable name of your compiler (e.g.
     `clang-13`) or the absolute path to it.